slatedocs/slate/source/includes/_gateway_actions.md

 To connect a device to a gateway, you need to put the gateway into pairing mode and manually add the end devices.

-When the end devices join your Weaver Gateway's network, the Gateway will automatically register them to the Weaver API.
+When the end devices join your Seam Gateway's network, the Gateway will automatically register them to the Seam API.

 Once you issue the request, the Gateway will transition into a `pairing` status.